-Car insurance in Texas is $64 per month for minimum coverage and $215 per month for full coverage, on average.
-The cheapest insurance companies in Texas are Texas Farm Bureau, State Farm and Geico, and getting quotes from several companies can help you find the best deal.
+Car insurance in Texas costs $64 per month for minimum coverage or $208 per month for full coverage, on average.
+The cheapest car insurance companies in Texas are State Farm, Texas Farm Bureau, and USAA, and getting quotes from several companies can help you find the best deal.

 Average Cost of Car Insurance in Texas by Category